mathiasertl/django-ca/docs/source/settings.rst

 The django-ca project also recognizes some environment variables set by SystemD.

-The SystemD services included in our :doc:`quickstart guide <quickstart_from_source>` already set this variable and further examples assume that you did not modify it.
+The SystemD services included in our :doc:`quickstart guide </quickstart/from_source>` already set this variable and further examples assume that you did not modify it.
 It is documented here for completeness.

 CONFIGURATION_DIRECTORY